Revenue Assumptions

 Start-up

 New businesses or start-ups have to make assumptions based on deep market research.
-Each start-up can also add in the new clients that it expects to gain without knowing who they?
-Enter “new customer” on your projection sheet as we did above in the sample.
+Each start-up can also add in the new clients that it expects to gain without knowing who they are.
+Enter new customers on your projection sheet as we did above in the sample.
 Depending on your business, you may want to justify the volume of sales in the projection.

 How do you these assumptions in a model